India

 Benares Varanasi Uttar Pradesh highlights in North India travelinmypocket

-Be sure to take a boat trip on the Ganges, as it gives you a beautiful view of the many different ghats.
-Manikarnika Ghat, the largest cremation site, is likely the most striking one you will see from the water.
-Prepare yourself for things in the river you would rather not encounter.
-After the cremation, the remains of deceased people are scattered in the Ganges.
-In principle this should be only ashes, but families sometimes cannot afford enough wood, which means not everything burns completely.
-In addition, certain parts of the human body are more difficult to cremate, such as the chest of a man and the hips of a woman.
+Be sure to take a boat trip on the Ganges River, as it offers a unique view of the many different ghats lining the riverbank.
+From the water, the scale and variety of these riverfront steps really come into focus.
+Manikarnika Ghat, the largest cremation site in Varanasi, is often the most striking to see from a boat.
+It is an intense experience, and one that asks you to be mentally prepared.
+After cremations, the remains of the deceased are scattered in the river.
+In principle this should be only ashes, but wood is expensive and some families cannot afford enough for a complete cremation.
+As a result, not everything always burns fully.
+Certain parts of the human body are also more difficult to cremate, such as a man’s chest or a woman’s hips.

-Pregnant women, unmarried women, sadhus, people who have died from a snake bite and children under the age of ten are not cremated.
-They usually receive a water burial and are placed in the river with weights.
-Families who cannot afford the roughly forty dollars for a cremation also bury their relatives in the river.
-Every now and then something floats to the surface and there is a good chance you may see this passing by during your boat trip.
-Be aware.
+Not everyone is cremated.
+Pregnant women, unmarried women, sadhus, people who have died from snake bites and children under the age of ten traditionally receive a water burial.
+Their bodies are weighted and placed in the river.
+Families who cannot afford the roughly forty dollars required for a cremation may also choose this option.
+From time to time, something may resurface, and there is a real chance you will encounter this during your boat trip.
+It is confronting, and it is important to be aware of this before you go.

 Varanasi Uttar Pradesh highlights in North India travelinmypocket